Take it from Sam Elliott and Hannibal Lecter: You can’t go wrong with chateaubriand.

 Cover loosely with foil; let rest for 15 minutes.

-If you’re feeding any uncivilized barbarians who want it medium-well, or even (gasp) well done, take it out of the oven when it’s medium-rare anyway, then finish the slices off in a skillet with a little olive oil.
+If you’re feeding any uncivilized barbarians who want it medium, medium-well, or even (gasp) well-done, take it out of the oven when it’s medium-rare anyway, then finish their slices off in a skillet with a little olive oil.

 Cut into 1/4‑inch slices; cook a little more in a skillet if needed, and serve.